Best Known For

 Author, television and radio talk show host Wendy Williams was born on July 18, 1964, in Asbury Park, New Jersey.
 Williams' oversized, brash personality made her a force on the New York City FM airwaves.
 She is now the host of the BET television program, The Wendy Williams Show.

 From an early age, Williams stood out.
 One of three children born to Thomas and Shirley Williams, she moved with her family at the age of five from Asbury Park to the middle class community of Ocean Township, New Jersey, where she spent the rest of her childhood.

 At the outset, Williams says, she "spoke too loud, too fast, and too much," a characteristic that was in sharp contrast to her older, more bookish sister Wanda, a straight-A student who attended Tufts University at the age of 16.

 Williams, on the other hand, was not an academic wonder.
-She was a big girl who, by the sixth grade, already stood 5-foot 7-inches and wore a size 11 shoe.
+She was a big girl who, by the sixth grade, already stood 5'7" and wore a size 11 shoe.
 With her parents pushing her, however, Williams became involved in many extra-curricular activities.
 She was a girl scout, played clarinet in the marching band, and competed on her high school swimming team.
 When it came time to select a college, she followed in Wanda's footsteps and relocated to Boston, where she attended Northeastern University and graduated in 1986 with a degree in communications and a minor in journalism.

 There, Williams got involved in radio.
 She hosted her own urban music show on the college's radio station, WRBB, and interned for the pioneering Boston deejay, Matt Seigel of Kiss 108.
 In her downtime, Williams took the train to New York City to hang out at Penn Station, where she would sit by herself and listen to some of her favorite radio personalities on a portable radio.